techemstudios/wems_tech/tiny_tech/README.md

 *10 min*

+We will take a closer look at the information layer of a computer system.
 Computers *speak* using binary; where only the digits 0 and 1 are used.
-Zero is "coded" to mean OFF, one is "coded" to mean ON.
+Binary is simple since it only deals with two possible values.
+Zero is *coded* to mean OFF, one is *coded* to mean ON.
 Relate to a light switch.

 Use a small whiteboard to explain how computers translate numbers we use; decimal number system into the binary number system --by explaining the difference between the two by focusing on the place values.